JamesTTTT/A-station/README.md

 A-Station doesn't try to replace Ansible's native file-based workflow — it wraps it.
 Playbooks and inventory stay where they belong (in your repos, on your filesystem).
 A-Station handles **execution, visualization, and monitoring**.

-## Why not AWX?

-AWX is powerful but heavy — Django, Kubernetes-preferred, complex to deploy.
-A-Station is a focused alternative:

-- **Simple stack**: FastAPI + React + Celery.
-Runs with Docker Compose.
-- **Live DAG visualization**: Watch playbook execution as a graph with real-time node coloring via React Flow.
-- **Multi-version workers**: Run jobs against Ansible 2.15, 2.16, or 2.17 from the same interface.
-- **No inventory emulation**: Ansible reads your inventory natively.
-No round-tripping through a database.

 ## Architecture

 ```mermaid